He should have told her then. The first time he saw it.He should have told her then. The first time he saw it.

 "Really.
 Fell at the end, but he made it."
 Torven paused.
 "Called me Da.
 First time."

-But her face—and the words stuck.
+But that voice—and the words stuck.

 Later.